ipbl-oit-siit/portal/README.md

 # IPBL Portal Site for OIT and SIIT in 2023

 This page shows the iPBL schedule, deadlines for each assignment, and educational materials.
-For other URLs, please see the iPBL URL List provided in Slack.

 ## Participating Universities
 - [Osaka Institute of Technology](http://www.oit.ac.jp/english/index.html) (OIT)